Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 **How Qbiz can help**: [The Feature Store](/sales-enablement/nibbles/sales-enablement/ds-feature-store)

+##### Jay
+- Data is most likely being pulled from a database such as a Redshift or Snowflake.
+It could also be pulled from a data lake (e.g., S3).
+We can analyze data models, query performance, discover strategies for optimizations.
+We can deliver a curated set of data that's optimized for DS model building by working with IT to set up appropriate cloud infrastucture (e.g. AWS Glue, Step Functions, Batch, ECS -- also orchestration tools like Apache Airflow)
 ## 2. Doing Data Science

 At this stage, Data Scientists have access to the data features they need and are building and batch training models